Intermittent fasting is one of the best protocols you can do to increase your longevity. Though current falsities will have you believing otherwise.

 Nutrition scientists are still discovering what the fasted time sweet spots are but, at the very least, fasting for a minimum of 16 hours a day will provide you with a range of these benefits.

-Fasting for 24 hours will show even greater results and likewise 48 hours even more so.
+Fasting for 24 hours will show even greater results and likewise fasting for 48 hours occasionally even more so.

 Most people would never consider fasting for that long because they’ve been so indoctrinated with bad science.